dddrrreee/cs140e-24win/labs/18-vm-coherence/README.md

 ----------------------------------------------------------------------
 ## Part 4: Implement `mmu_sync_pte_mods`

-You can follow the recipe on B6-21.
-For today just be conservative and invalide the icache too.
+You can follow the recipe on B2-23 for modifying page table entries.
+For today just be conservative and invalidate the icache too.

 ----------------------------------------------------------------------
 ## Part 5: Implement `cp15_set_procid_ttbr0`